 The Munda Pahar beach offers a similar view as the Chidiya Tapu sunset point.
-These points of attraction are located just besides each other and are best visited together later in the afternoon.
+These points of attraction are located just beside each other and are best visited together later in the afternoon.

 Not being at Munda Pahar for the sunset makes the visit futile, hence one must ensure that they plan their travel accordingly.

 How to reach Munda Pahar ?

 As Munda Pahar is just next to Chidiya Tapu, you can use the same means to reach either of the places as described earlier.

 Wandoor is about 25 kms west of Port Blair.
 It is home to luxury resorts, perfect for a rejuvenating getaway from the city life of Port Blair.
 You can dine in any one of these resorts with private beach access.

 You’d have a great time spending some quality time by yourself or with your loved ones on the super clean soft sand beaches.